Habrador/Unity-Programming-Patterns/README.md

 **When is it useful?**

 * If you have an order system where people order several products at the same time but pay at a later time.
 An example of this can be found in the code section where you order Tesla cars with modifications.
 Yes you could store each order in a list, but a better way is to store them in objects linked to each other.
 Instead of iterating through each object to find the price, you can just ask the "last" object to get the price of the entire chain.

+* If you ever played Pubg you know you have weapons to which you can attach various attachments you find while playing the game.
+You can find magazines, sights, silenzers, etc, modifying the weapon's properties.
+You can use the Decorator pattern to implement this in your game.

 **Related patterns**